jenni-westoby/Julia_GPU_examples/src/Accessing_GPUs.md

 **Step 7:** Assuming all of the above worked, install the latest version of Julia and continue working through this tutorial.

+**Disclaimer** The above are NOT authoritative instructions on how to install the CUDA toolkit, they are instructions that worked for me.
+You should visit the NVIDIA website for authoritative instructions.

+**Disclaimer** I am writing these instructions in spring 2019.
+If you are reading this disclaimer and the year is 2021 or greater, these instructions may be woefully out of date and better ignored.

 ##Surely I don't really need to install a new operating system